 Clients are encouraged to recognize their ability to make choices.
 Instead of attributing their circumstances solely to others, they explore how they contribute to or maintain certain patterns, empowering them to change.

-One of Gestalt’s most well-known interventions involves the “empty chair” — a role-play exercise where clients speak to a person, part of themselves, or an unresolved situation as if it were in the chair opposite them.
-This technique allows clients to process unfinished emotions and integrate conflicting aspects of their experience.
+One of Gestalt’s most well known interventions involves the empty chair, a role play exercise where clients speak to a person, part of themselves, or an unresolved situation as if it were in the chair opposite them.
+This technique focuses on role playing and emotional exploration to help clients process unfinished emotions and integrate conflicting aspects of their experience.

 5. Dialogue and Experimentation